majosaurus/majosaurus/README.md

 ![Hello, Friend.](https://github.com/AiKuroyake/AiKuroyake/blob/main/hello_friend.png "Hello, Friend.")

 Hi there.
-My name's Mája.
+I'm Mája.

-I'm currently studying Computational Linguistics.
+I'm a Computational Linguistics student and wannabe IT guy.
 I know Python and started learning C#.
 I'm also interested in databases.
-I enjoy using Linux; the best distro is Pop!\_OS.
+But I'm still more of a linguist so don't expect me to follow in a technical discussions about the best- and quick-working algorithms <3

+I have a love relationship with Linux and a hate relationship with Windows but ofc I can't live without any of the systems.
+I've been loving Pop!\_OS recently.

 Where is the any key?